a10networks/a10networks.github.io/introduction/main-repositories-1.md

 ### How to make it work?

-Since it's not a public repo, you have to add the repository git path to your package.json
+Since this is not a public repository, you have to add the repository git path to your package.json

 ```text
  "dependencies": {